Convex-Dev/design/cad/005_cvmex/README.md

 ### `0x40` - `0x7f` Special

-Special Ops perform the computation of a Result based on the current Context, loeading it into the Result Register.
+Special Ops perform the computation of a Result based on the current Context, loading it into the Result Register.
 Special Ops are high performance ways to make certain information in the Context available to CVM Code.

 #### `0x40 - *juice*`

-Gets the current Juice available in the Context.
+Gets the current Juice count in the Context.

+#### `0x41 - *caller*`

+Gets the Caller for the current context, defined as the Address of the Account that made the enclosing `(call ...)` invocation.

+Caller is `nil` for top level execution of a user transaction (i.e. there was no enclosing caller).

+Normally, `*caller*` should be used to perform access control checks within an actor or smart contract, since it determines which account made the request.

+#### `0x42 - *address*`

+The Address of the currently executing Account. `*address*` may vary within a single transaction in the case where execution control is transferred between accounts, e.g. with `call` or `eval-as`.

+Normally, `*address*` should be passed as an argument to function that check for access control rights

 #### TODO - complete Specials